pwlin/cordova-plugin-file-opener2/README.md

 Cordova CLI 6.0 is supported by 2.0.19, but there are a number of issues, particularly with Android builds (see [232](https://github.com/pwlin/cordova-plugin-file-opener2/issues/232) [203](https://github.com/pwlin/cordova-plugin-file-opener2/issues/203) [207](https://github.com/pwlin/cordova-plugin-file-opener2/issues/207)).
 Using the [cordova-android-support-gradle-release](https://github.com/dpa99c/cordova-android-support-gradle-release) plugin may help.

+### Edit support
+The plugin currently does *not* support the editing of files on Android.
+It may support editing on iOS, but this has not been tested yet.

 ## fileOpener2.open(filePath, mimeType, options)

 Opens a file